caedm/wall-ink/README.md

 * Arduino IDE [[Firmware]] for the ESP8266 microcontroller
 * [[CAD files]] to 3D print case
 * See the [Wall-Ink-Server](https://github.com/caedm/wall-ink-server) project project for server side code

+# FAQ
+## What is an ESP8266 and why did you choose that microprocessor?
+The [ESP8266 by Espressif Systems](https://en.wikipedia.org/wiki/ESP8266) is similar to an Arduino, but has 10uA deep-sleep function and built-in WiFi with a full TCP/IP stack.
+The ESP8266 is also low cost, and fully compatible with the Arduino IDE.
+So for under $3, you get a microprocessor that is perfect for this project.

+## Why e-ink?
+Is it a touch display?
+In order to run the device for over a year on a set of AA batteries, we needed to use the lowest power screen possible.
+Since e-ink screens can hold their image even with the power removed, this is by far the lowest power option out there.
+To keep the cost down, the class of e-ink screens we chose from Waveshare / Good Display do not have touch screen capability.

+## What skills and tools  will I need to complete this project?
+Building the wall-ink hardware will require some basic soldering 3d printing skills and tools.
+Some basic electronics experience would be useful when trying to find all the right [parts.](https://github.com/caedm/wall-ink/wiki/partslist) The software end of the project will require the use of the Arduino IDE to flash the firmware, and a simple web server to run the [wall-ink-server](https://github.com/caedm/wall-ink-server).

 # Getting started
 To get a wall-ink device up and running, you will need to build a hardware device and flash it with the latest firmware.
 Then you will need to install a [small web service] to host the content for your device to display.
 Last, you will need to [configure your new hardware device] to access your wireless network and find your webserver.